meteorhacks/meteorhacks.github.io/_posts/2014-07-04-how-blaze-works.md

 })();
 ~~~

 That's a little complex.
 I'll explain each part of it very clearly.
-Now, Blaze's server-side responsibility is over; it's time to let the client take control and render the page.
+Now, Blaze's bundle-time responsibility is over; it's time to let the client take control and render the page.

 ## Client-Side Blaze